 - Any personal beverages and snacks

-- Wear layered clothing that you don’t mind getting dirty
+- Wear layered clothing that you don’t mind getting water or dye on

 - Notebook and camera if desired